-- Taking charge when someone is injured or becomes ill - Ensuring there is an adequate supply of medical materials in first aid kits, and replenishing the contents of these kits
+- Taking charge when someone is injured or becomes ill - Ensuring there is an adequate supply of medical materials in first aid kits, and replenishing the contents of these kits - Ensuring that an ambulance or other professional medical help is summoned when appropriate (in consultation with the Heads of School or Designated Safeguarding Lead.

-• Ensuring that an ambulance or other professional medical help is summoned when appropriate (in consultation with the Heads of School or Designated Safeguarding Lead.
+The schools within the federation have identified first aiders who are trained and qualified to carry out the role (see section 7) and are responsible for:

-First aiders are trained and qualified to carry out the role (see section 7) and are responsible for:
+• Acting as first responders to any incidents; they will assess the situation where there is an injured or ill person, and provide immediate and appropriate treatment

-- Acting as first responders to any incidents; they will assess the situation where there is an injured or ill person, and provide immediate and appropriate treatment - Filling in an accident report on the same day, or as soon as is reasonably practicable, after an incident - Keeping their contact details up to date
+- Filling in an accident report on the same day, or as soon as is reasonably practicable, after an incident - Keeping their contact details up to date

-3.2 The local authority and governing board
+3.2 The Governing board

-The Local Authority has ultimate responsibility for health and safety matters in the school, but delegates responsibility for the strategic management of such matters to the governing body.
-The governing body delegates operational matters and day-to-day tasks to the Executive Head, Heads of School and Designated Safeguarding Lead.
+The governing body ultimate responsibility for health and safety matters in the school, but delegates responsibility for the strategic management, operational matters and day-to-day tasks to the Executive Head, Heads of School and the Head of Operations.

-3.3 The Heads of School and Designated Safeguarding Lead
+3.3 The Heads of School and Head of Operations

-The Heads of School and Designated Safeguarding Lead is responsible for the implementation of this policy, including:
+The Heads of School and the Head of Operations are responsible for the implementation of this policy, including: